 Source of the picture: Company folders

-A lot of designers use it, a lot of designers don’t.
-It’s up to you, normally if a person like numbers, math and perfection, he uses golden ratio to be 100% sure the design is well thought and calculated.
+A lot of designers use it, and a lot of designers don’t.
+It’s up to you, normally if a person likes numbers, math, and perfection, he uses the golden ratio to be 100% sure the design is well thought out and calculated.

-Now let’s see how golden ratio can be used in other design elements:
+Now let’s see how the golden ratio can be used in other design elements:

 It’s all about how you crop the photos and how you size them.
 When you crop pictures with the golden ratio in mind, you might also consider using the golden spiral as a guide for the shot’s composition.